LuukvandenBent/DeepLearningGroup9/README.md

 # Reproducibility Project: "Restoring Extremely Dark Images In Real Time"

-Group 9: Sahánd Wagemakers, Luuk van Den Bent, Annabel Hazewinkel, Ethem 31/03/2022
+Group 9: Sahánd Wagemakers, Luuk van Den Bent, Annabel Hazewinkel, Ethem Demir

 This blog post is about the reproducibility of the Deep Learning paper “Restoring Extremely Dark Images In Real Time”[insert link] by Mohit Lamba and Kaushik Mitra.
 We have investigated alternative loss functions to the existing problem, as well as the effect of the (amount of) proposed RDB* modules, compared to the original RDB modules.
 This research is conducted as part of the CS4240 Deep Learning course at Delft University of Technology.